-Becoming a Data Scientist is a relatively new career trajectory that merges statistics, business logic, and programming knowledge.
+Becoming a Data Science is a relatively new career trajectory that merges statistics, business logic, and programming knowledge.
 Given the exponential amount of data being churned out via our smartphones, desktops, and the vast array of IoT devices throughout the world, governments and private enterprises are interested in gleaning insight from their extensive data collection processes.

 Regardless of your previous experience or skills, there exists a path for you to pursue a career in data science.
 We here to help you know what skills you need to develop, and where you can learn them.